Foundations of a theory of quantum gravity: Quantum Field Theory on indefinite Hilbert modules

 therefore we have $4$ real roots and $6$ pairs of conjugated ones.
 For this type of matrices $A$ in two Clifford dimensions, the spectrum has a peculiar property: that is, if $z$ belongs to the spectrum, then $- z$ also and the scalar product between the associated eigenvectors is exactly zero allowing for ``standard'' spectral decompositions.
 The above decomposition could be classified as of type I, that is the projection operators are orthogonal and Hermitian and moreover, the eigenvalues are self adjoint and commute with the latter.
 We now discuss a decomposition of type II, where the projection operators are orthogonal and Hermitian, the eigenvalues are self adjoint but do not commute with the relevant operator.
-Such decomposition is provided by the eigenvalues and the reader may easily verify that the corresponding eigenvectors normalize to two and are perpendicular to one and another.
-Hence the spectral decomposition is written as where the diagonal matrix $\left(
+Such decomposition is provided by the eigenvalues and where the diagonal matrix $\left(